But if you ask me for my top must-go place in this part of the U.S.?

 WHEN TO GO: Monument Valley is open to visitors every day of the year except Christmas and New Year's Day.
 It's busiest during the summer and school holidays.
 The morning is great for backcountry tours as you get nice light on many of the arches and rock formations, though the afternoon isn't bad, either (95% of the photos in this post were taken between 1 p.m. and 5 p.m.).

-WHERE TO STAY: There's only one hotel inside the boundary of the tribal park, and that's (which exactly what you'll be paying for). is just outside the entrance and is almost like a small village itself.
+WHERE TO STAY: There's only one hotel inside the boundary of the tribal park, and that's (which is exactly what you'll be paying for). is just outside the entrance and is almost like a small village itself.
 Unfortunately nothing else is very close.
 You can stay in Kayenta or Mexican Hat, or check out the in Bluff, Utah (roughly 40 miles from Monument Valley).

 Have you ever been to Monument Valley?
 If not, is it somewhere you'd visit on a road trip through the Southwest?